mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 The `:into` option allows you to instead push the value returned by each iteration into a _collectable_.
 A data structure is collectable if it implements the [Collectable](https://hexdocs.pm/elixir/Collectable.html) protocol.

 If you aren't familiar with protocols, you have already been using them!
 The `Enum` module is a set of functions that operate on data structures that implement the [Enumerable](https://hexdocs.pm/elixir/Enumerable.html) protocol.
-The builtin data structures that implement the `Enumerable` protocol are the `List`, `Range`, and `Map` types.
+The builtin data structures that implement the `Enumerable` protocol are the `List`, `Range`, `Map`, and `MapSet` types.

-The builtin data structures that implement the `Collectable` protocol are `List`, `Map`, and `BitString`.
+The builtin data structures that implement the `Collectable` protocol are `List`, `Map`, `MapSet`, and `BitString`.
 The `Enum` function that you would use to take advantage of this protocol is [Enum.into/2](https://hexdocs.pm/elixir/Enum.html#into/3).

 Let's take a look at some examples.